richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

 Lists
 ----
-Lists are containers (or types) that allow collection of variables using a single reference.
+Lists are containers (or types) that allow the collection of variables using a single reference.
 Please note the syntax in the following.

-	# A list of books titles there are currently two in the collection
+	# A list of book titles, There are currently two in the collection
 	titles = ['Graph Theory', 'Network Science']

-	# Add a new title:
+	# Add a new title to the list:
 	titles.append('Trump Pandemics')